What is Big Data Analytics? Full Guide and Examples

 - Genetic Algorithms: An optimization technique inspired by natural selection.
 This involves creating a population of potential solutions and evolving them over generations to find the best one.
 You can use genetic algorithms for various optimization problems, including feature selection, parameter tuning, etc.

 - Machine Learning: This covers various techniques in which algorithms learn patterns from data and make predictions or decisions.
-It includes supervised learning where models are trained on labeled data, unsupervised learning where patterns are inferred from unlabeled data, and reinforcement learning where they learn to make decisions based on rewards or punishments.
+It includes supervised learning, where models are trained on labeled data; unsupervised learning, where patterns are inferred from unlabeled data; and reinforcement learning, where models learn to make decisions based on rewards or punishments.

 - Clustering: An unsupervised learning technique in which data points are grouped into clusters based on similarity.
-It’s mostly used for customer segmentation and anomaly detection.
+It’s mainly used for customer segmentation and anomaly detection.

 - Regression Analysis: Models the relationship between dependent and independent variables.
 It’s commonly used for predicting numerical values, such as sales based on advertising costs.